 Vitamin C, too, has been found to relieve anxiety — researchers believe this antioxidant’s ability to reduce oxidative damage to cells may have a calming effect.9 Antioxidants like vitamin C as well as vitamin E and vitamin A may also provide mood support for women with depressive moods.
 10

-And, though not a vitamin, fish oil is another supplement that may help to provide emotional balance to women during menopause.
+And, though not a vitamin, fish oil or high purity omega-3s is another supplement that may help to provide emotional balance to women during menopause.
 Fish oil is rich in omega-3 fatty acids, which are the polyunsaturated fats responsible for the majority of the brain and mental health benefits associated with taking this supplement.11

 Any time you consider trying a new vitamin or other dietary supplement, it’s a good idea to check with your doctor first, to make sure it’s appropriate for your unique health situation.
 And since some supplements interact with prescription and over-the-counter medications, it may be a good idea to check in with your pharmacist as well.